admin-cf-1/cardano-coin-selection/information/specification.md

  1. #### Coin Selection

-    A _coin selection_ is a record with three fields:
+    The _coin selection_ is a record with three fields:

       * A set of **_inputs_**, equivalent to a subset of the [initial UTxO set](#initial-utxo-set).